Shifted Poisson structures and moduli spaces of complexes: Shifted symplectic and Poisson structures

 where $\sigma^{\geq 0}$ is the stupid truncation of complexes, and we have natural morphisms

-Let with $q,p$ being the morphisms of $D^-$-stacks in \ref{dig1}. \begin{remark} Although $\RR\Perf$ is strictly speaking not a derived Artin stack, symplectic structure can be anyway defined.
-We refer to \cite[section 2.3]{PTVV} for the explanation of this technical point. \end{remark}
+Let with $q,p$ being the morphisms of $D^-$-stacks in \ref{dig1}. \begin{remark} Although $\RR\Perf$ is strictly speaking not a derived Artin stack (since it is only locally geometric), symplectic structure can be anyway defined.
+We refer to \cite[Section 2.3]{PTVV} for the explanation of this technical point. \end{remark}

 \begin{theorem} There exists a Lagrangian structure on $f$. \end{theorem} \begin{proof} We split the proof to two steps.
 First, we show that there exists a homotopy $h:0\sim f^*\omega$.
 This is a property of the closed 2-form.
 In the second step, we check that the induced map $\Theta_h$ is a quasi-isomorphism.
 This is a property of the underlying 2-form.